LayaBox

-LayaBox (Souyou Network Technology Beijing Co., Ltd.), also named Laya, is a Chinese-developed freeware framework which includes a web-based game engine named LayaAir which targets mobile and web platforms, as well as online publishing and digital distribution services.
-It was first announced on the Global Mobile Game Confederation in March 2015.
+LayaBox (Souyou Network Technology Beijing Co., Ltd.), also known as Laya, is a Chinese-developed freeware framework, which includes a web-based game engine named LayaAir, targeting mobile and web platforms, as well as online publishing and digital distribution services.
+It was first announced at the Global Mobile Game Confederation conference in April 2015.
 It offers a feature set for developing multi-platform games.

-Currently a hundred games officially use Laya engine solutions.
-The LayaPublish module is available to publish games made with it to various platforms.
+Currently, a hundred games use Laya engine solutions.
+The LayaPublish module is available to publish games made with LayaBox to various platforms.

 History

-Founded in 2014 by Xie ChengHong, LayaBox was initially mainly focused on high-performance transcompiling of Flash-based games coded in ActionScript 3.0 to web-based games via JavaScript and WebGL.
+Created in 2014 by Xie ChengHong, LayaBox was initially focused on high-performance transcompiling of Flash-based games coded in ActionScript 3.0 to web-based games via JavaScript and WebGL.

 LayaAir 1.0

-During the International Game Developers Conference held in November 2015, Xie ChengHong announced that a new 3D engine is currently being developed.
+During the International Game Developers Conference held in November 2015, Xie ChengHong announced that a new 3D engine was in development.
 On 30 June 2016, LayaAir 1.0 was published on its official website, with 3D and VR support features.
 It comes equipped with UI editor functionality and supports one-time development for full platform release.